AMSTERDAM REVIEW

 no longer subject to the laws of motion

-but to their echo, across
+but rather to their echo, across

 the horizontal approximation